adrior11/check24-best-combination-submission/README.md

 #### RabbitMQ
 Track the queues, consumers, and messages related to the `api-service` and `worker-services` at [http://localhost:15672](http://localhost:15672).

-If not changes via the `.env` the credentials are:
+If not changed via the `.env` the credentials are:
 ```
 username: root
 password: example